 Mobile feature creep

-An article, posted almost 17 years ago filed in mobile, feature, creep, telephone, complexity, user experience, interaction design, ux & usability.
+An article, posted more than 17 years ago filed in mobile, feature, creep, telephone, complexity, user experience, interaction design, ux & usability.

 In this text causes and effects of feature creep in mobile telephones are being discussed.
 The problem with feature creep is that adding more features makes mobile telephones harder to use.
 Instead of paying attention to the ease of use of a telephone, most companies are only concerned with offering more features than the competitor.
 And the customer is debit to this behaviour.